corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/cordapp-chat.md

 }
 ```

-If something has gone wrong you will get an error response.
+If something has gone wrong, Swagger shows an error response.
-For polling for the result of a flow we will use the `GET: /flow/{holdingidentityshorthash}/{clientrequestid}` endpoint.
+For polling for the result of a flow, use the `GET: /flow/{holdingidentityshorthash}/{clientrequestid}` endpoint.
 This requires the short hash of the node the flow was run against and the `clientRequestId` specified when the flow was run.

 The curl version is:
   ```java